Regime information for Stafford Prison

 Managed by a full-time Coordinating Chaplain, with a team of part-time and sessional chaplains working to support prisoners of all faiths.
 A full provision of weekly services, study groups and meetings for faith groups are offered and a Living with Loss course is delivered, supporting those dealing with bereavement and loss.
 Pastoral support is offered to all prisoners across the establishment.
 Facilities include an Ecumenical Chapel, a Mosque, a

 Multi-Faith Room and a small meeting room.
 There is also a small team of official prison visitors who befriend prisoners.
 There are links with community chaplaincies in the area.

-Contracted out to Booker/DHL.
-Over 375 lines are available with limited provision for vegans.
+Prisoners are able to purchase canteen items from the contract provider Booker/DHL.
+Over 375 lines are available which include provision for vegans.
 Separate arrangements are in place for purchases by minority ethnic groups.